AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 categories: angular2 component observable @input immutable ngOnChanges
 ---

 Sometimes it is the simple things that can cost you hours when looking at new technology.
-For me it was creating a simple binding in **Angular2**.
+For me it was creating an asynchronous binding in **Angular2**.

 I wanted to create a re-usable child component that would receive data, then edit it and finally pass the changed value back to the